 I’d never heard of Tate’s Bakeshop until yesterday.
 DPLK commented that their chocolate chip cookie recipe should be listed in the Top 10.
 Intrigued, I did a search and learned all I could about Tate’s, then checked Amazon and recognized their cookbook, Tate's Bake Shop Cookbook: The Best Recipes from Southampton's Favorite Bakery for Homestyle Cookies, Cakes, Pies, Muffins, and Breads

 as one that had been recommended.

-The Tate’s cookies are excellent.
-As far as the clone recipe that’s floating around, I don’t see how it could come close to the store-bought version because they have that factory texture that’s hard to replicate at home, but they also have a really interesting flavor that reminds me of cookies I’ve bought in London and I’m guessing it’s something in the butter.
-Europeant style, perhaps?
+The Tate's cookies are excellent.
+As far as the clone recipe, I don’t see how it could come close to the store-bought version.
+They have that factory texture that’s hard to replicate at home, but they also have a really interesting flavor that reminds me of cookies I’ve bought in London.
+I'm guessing it's something in the butter.
+European style, perhaps?
 These are a bargain at $5.00 a bag and I can’t wait for my book to arrive!

-Update: There are several copycats online and Tate’s Bakeshop included a recipe in the Tate’s Bakeshop Cookbook.
-Recently, Stella Parks came up with a Tate’s Bakeshop cookie made in a food processor.
-Here’s the link to that recipe on Serious Eats, and here’s a photo of what the Serious Eats Tate’s Bakeshop cookies look like.
+Update: There are several copycats online and Tate's Bake Shop included a recipe in the Tate's Bakeshop Cookbook.
+Recently, Stella Parks came up with a Tate's Bake Shop Chocolate Chip Cookie clone made in a food processor.
+Here's the link to that recipe on Serious Eats, and here's a photo of what the (my!)
+Serious Eats Tate's Bake Shop cookies look like.

 If after reading all this you decide that what you really want is a thick, chunky chocolate chip cookie, I recommend Nutty Oatmeal Chocolate Chunk Cookies.